Setup Advanced Firewall

 The ConnexCS uses a threat detection system to blacklist attackers.

 Threat Detection System¶

-If you have a customer or carrier who sends a large volume of unauthorized calls, it is possible that they will be added to the block list.
+If you have a customer or carrier who sends a large volume of unauthorized calls, it is possible that they will be added to the Block list.

-These are exactly this, attempts which our system has successfully declined the call to process.
+You may see attempts hitting your switch which are not authorized and then fail.
+These are attempts which our system has successfully declined the call to process.
 There is no need to take further action to stop these calls.

 It is important that calls such as these are visible for 2 reasons.

 - If we block an IP address too quickly, this may be a customer who is trying to interconnect with you.
 Once blocked, you lose the ability to view debugging information as the packets are dropped prior to logging.

 - If we block too soon, we lose the ability to ascertain any attack patterns and profiling information on an attack.
 Having some data allows us to see progressive attacks spanning multiple IP addresses.

 It can take up to 15 minutes after an IP has been removed from the block list before it is updated across the entire platform.